The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

 The Vitamix 5200 is a full-sized full power blender that is priced roughly in the middle of all of the Vitamix blenders.
 It will do just about everything that you expect from a blender, but without digital displays, timers, or preset modes.

 If you want to compare this Vitamix with a less expensive blender, consider how long the lower-priced blender warranty lasts since these terms are a rough gauge of how long manufacturers expect their products to last.
 Divide the price by the term and you’ll get an approximate idea of how much it costs for each year you’ll be able to use your blender.
-There’s a good chance that the 5200 will be much less per year since you’re covered by warranty for at least 7 years and regardless, it’s a better blender to use in each of those years!
+There’s a good chance that the 5200 will be much less per year than the lower priced blender since you’re covered by warranty for at least 7 years and regardless, it’s a better blender to use in each of those years!
+The quality of your blending with the Vitamix 5200 is simply better.

 Customers love their Vitamix 5200 blenders, praising them especially for making the best smoothies with enough power to make them “creamy”.
 They also like the durability and the many things you can make with these blenders without having to use a complicated interface or program.